-REVISED INTERIM GUIDANCE TO SHIPOWNERS, SHIP OPERATORS, AND SHIPMASTERS ON THE USE OF PRIVATELY CONTRACTED ARMED SECURITY PERSONNEL ON BOARD SHIPS IN THE HIGH RISK AREA1
+REVISED INTERIM GUIDANCE TO SHIPOWNERS, SHIP OPERATORS AND SHIPMASTERS ON THE USE OF PRIVATELY CONTRACTED ARMED SECURITY PERSONNEL ON BOARD SHIPS IN THE HIGH RISK AREA1

-1. Introduction
+1 Introduction

-The increased threat to commercial shipping by Somalia-based pirates has led to extended use of armed guards and a marked expansion in the number of firms offering armed maritime security services for vessels transiting the High Risk Area.
-The Organization, whilst not endorsing the use of privately contracted armed security personnel (PCASP), understands that shipping companies may find it difficult to identify reliable, professional private providers of armed security.

-The decision on the employment of PCASP on board ships is a complex one for a ship owner.
+- 1.1 The increased threat to commercial shipping by Somalia-based pirates has led to extended use of armed guards and a marked expansion in the number of firms offering armed maritime security services for ships transiting the High Risk Area (HRA).
+The Organization, whilst not endorsing the use of privately contracted armed security personnel (PCASP), understands that shipping companies may find it difficult to identify reliable, professional private providers of armed security. - 1.2 The decision on the employment of PCASP on board ships is a complex one for a shipowner.
 The absence of applicable regulation and industry self-regulation coupled with complex legal requirements governing the legitimate transport, carriage and use of firearms2 gives cause for concern.
 This situation is further complicated by the rapid growth in the number of private maritime security companies (PMSC) and doubts about the capabilities and maturity of some of these companies.
-Significant competence and quality variations are present across the spectrum of contractors offering services.

-The purpose of this guidance is to assist shipowners, ship operators and ship masters considering the use of PCASP on board ships to provide additional protection against piracy.

-It is important to note that flag State jurisdiction and thus any laws and regulations imposed by the flag State concerning the use of PMSC and PCASP apply to their vessels.
-Furthermore it is also important to note that port and coastal States' laws may also apply to such vessels.

-The use of PCASP should not be considered as an alternative to Best Management Practices (BMP) and other protective measures.
-Placing armed guards on board as a means to secure and protect the vessel and its crew should only be considered after a risk assessment has been carried out.
+Significant competence and quality variations are present across the spectrum of contractors offering services. - 1.3 The purpose of this guidance is to assist shipowners, ship operators and shipmasters considering the use of PCASP on board ships to provide additional protection against piracy. - 1.4 It is important to note that flag State jurisdiction and thus any laws and regulations imposed by the flag State concerning the use of PMSC and PCASP apply to their ships.
+Furthermore it is also important to note that port and coastal States' laws may also apply to such ships. - 1.5 The use of PCASP should not be considered as an alternative to Best Management Practices (BMP) and other protective measures.
+Placing armed guards on board as a means to secure and protect the ship and its crew should only be considered after a risk assessment has been carried out.
 It is also important to involve the Master in the decision making process.

-1.1 Definitions
+2 Definitions